 The Wildlife and Countryside Act 1981 has had a big effect on increasing and maintaining the wood pigeon population in our country.
 According to the terms of the act, shooters are legally allowed to shoot wood pigeons all-year round as a result of an open license issued by the Department for the Environment, Food and Rural Affairs (DEFRA), as decoying and roost shooting are both considered to protect the crops the wood pigeons like to feed on.

-Through our network of guides we are able to provide shooting over seasonal crops during much of the year.
+Through our network of guides we are able to provide shooting over seasonal crops during much of the year, with the best times being February-April and July-October.

 The majority of our guides use ‘decoying’ to provide the sport for our clients, this is the art of building a hide on a field where pigeons are feeding and using artificial or dead bird decoys and / or rotary’s to attract pigeons to within shotgun range (20 to 35 metres).
 Shooting them requires considerable reconnaissance by the guide and much patience and field craft to achieve the right results.
 Hides are generally built with camouflage nets, straw bales or natural cover and the client can expect to spend the majority of the day in one with only a packed lunch for company!